A Survey on the Local Divisor Technique: Church-Rosser congruential languages

-\begin{definition} A semi-Thue system $S\sse A^* \times A^*$ is called a {\em Church-Rosser system} if it is length-reducing and confluent.
+\begin{definition} A semi-Thue system $S\sse A^* \times A^*$ is called a {\em Church-Rosser system} if it is \lr and confluent.
 A language $L \sse A^*$ is called a {\em Church-Rosser congruential language} if there is a finite Church-Rosser system $S$ such that $L$ can be written as a finite union of congruence classes $[u]_S$.
-If in addition $A^*/S$ is of finite index, then $L \sse A^*$ is called {\em strongly Church-Rosser congruential}. \end{definition}
+If, in addition, $A^*/S$ itself is a finite monoid then $L \sse A^*$ is called a {\em strongly Church-Rosser congruential}.
+If $A^*/S$ is finite then we say that $S$ is of \emph{finite index}. \end{definition}

 The motivation to consider these languages in \cite{McNaughtonNO88} stems from the following.